MChiragV/VR_Assignment1_MargasahayamVenkateshChirag_IMT2022583/README.md

 pip install opencv-python opencv-contrib-python numpy matplotlib
 ```
 ### Note:
 To see the original image, go to "Dataset/Original.jpg".
-The parts are created by taking original image and dividing it into 3 parts with overlapping regions(sifficient enough so that common key points can be detected).
+The parts are created by taking original image and dividing it into 3 parts with overlapping regions(sufficient enough so that common key points can be detected).